Skip to Content

 img_4032-9096780

-When I learned that forsythia blossoms are edible, I was so excited – we have half a dozen large bushes around the yard and back field.
-So after a little internet research on the best way to make a syrup with them, I put Isla in a sling, grabbed a basket, and we set out to collect some newly opened blossoms.
+When I first learned that forsythia blossoms are edible, I was ecstatic – we have half a dozen large bushes around the yard and back field.
+So after a little research on the best way to extract their flavor, I put Isla in a sling, grabbed a basket, and we set out to collect some newly opened blossoms.

 The next day, I stirred the syrup again, strained it through a fine mesh strainer into a small mason jar and added a splash of vodka to help preserve it.